BetterWayElectronics/twitter-scraper/README.md

-# twitter-scraper
+# Twitter-Scraper
-Userscript for client-side web scraping of twitter replies of a specific user
+Userscript for client-side web scraping of twitter replies of a specific user.
+It works by auto scrolling and capturing all of their data, a button will appear to start/stop the script if you are on the replies page.
+In the end after no more replies are detected it will prompt you to save a text file with all of their replies.
+You can choose to add the date to each post if you desire.
+Great script for forensically gathering information to later parse into a LLM or for storage/archiving.
+Detection rate of posts seems accurate enough and the speed at which it captures/scrolls can be adjusted to suit your internet/browser speed.
+Test on an account with under 200 posts and match against their post count to confirm.